South Pole Solo

-In November 2025, Ian Hughes will set out alone to ski 492 nautical miles (911 km) from the Ronne Ice Shelf to the Geographic South Pole.
-Pulling an 80–100 kg sled, he will face –10°C to –35°C temperatures (without wind chill), high altitude, katabatic winds, sastrugi, and hidden crevasses — all without outside support.
+In November 2025, Ian Hughes set out alone to ski 492 nautical miles (911 km) from the Ronne Ice Shelf to the Geographic South Pole.
+Pulling an 80–100 kg sled, he faced temperatures ranging from –10°C to –35°C (without wind chill), high altitude, katabatic winds, sastrugi, soft snow, and hidden crevasses — all without outside support.

-This 50–60 day journey is the penultimate stage of Ian’s attempt to complete the Explorers Grand Slam, a feat fewer than 75 people have ever achieved.
-If successful, he will become only the second Briton to do so.
+The journey took place over several weeks and marked the penultimate stage of Ian’s attempt to complete the Explorers Grand Slam, a feat achieved by fewer than 75 people worldwide.

 Mission & Purpose